pagalvin/TypeScriptCarousel/README.md

 A couple of interfaces give us some strong typing.

-LandingPageController initializes the array of ICatSlide's with links out to the most awesome site int he world, http://placekitten.com.
+LandingPageController's constructor initializes the array of ICatSlide's with links out to the most awesome site in the world, http://placekitten.com.

 An addSlide() method lets us add more cats via the UI.

+Lastly, we add this to the module's bucket 'o controllers.

     interface ICatSlide {
         image: string; // The URL of the cat picture.